HewlettPackard/ilo-rest-api-docs/source/includes/_ilo5_msgregs.md

 |Resolution|If the operation did not complete, correct the invalid parameter and resubmit the request.

 ### Base.1.0.ActionParameterValueFormatError
-The value type is correct, but the format is not supported or the size/length is exceeded
+The value type is correct, but the format is not supported or the size/length is exceeded.

 | | |
 |:---|:---|